shirleyfyx/Calculator/README.md

 <h1> Neon Calculator :kite:</h1> <br />
 <em><h3> This project is an online neon-colour calculator developed using React!
 It comes with great aesthetics and user interface!
-It allows users to perform basic arithmetic operations including addition, subtraction, multiplication, and division! :tada: </h2></em><br />
+It allows users to perform basic arithmetic operations including addition, subtraction, multiplication, and division! :strawberry: </h2></em><br />
 <h2> Key Features :compass:</h2>
 - &nbsp; Addition, subtraction, multiplication, and division operations are supported. <br />
 - &nbsp; Use of the useReducer hook to manage state changes and allow for dynamic updates to the user interface. <br />